Inbound Growth for Roofing Companies

 Assigning content creation to someone at your company with an already overloaded workload is not a viable option.

-It's even worse when they outsource their content creation to an external agency or freelancer.
+It can be even worse when they outsource their content creation to an external agency or freelancer.

 While outsourcing can be an appealing solution for those lacking the necessary resources, it often comes at a cost.
-Even the most skilled outsider cannot capture the voice and values of your business in your content.
+Even the most skilled outsider cannot capture the voice and values of your roofing business in your content.

 To ensure that your content marketing efforts are successful, you need an in-house employee who is the owner of this initiative.